kempniu/evmapy/README.rst

 Configuration is stored in JSON files.
 You can generate one automatically using the ``--generate DEVICE`` command line option.
 Each configuration file is a representation of an object with the following properties:

-- *axes*: list of input device axes *evmapy* will monitor, each of which must have exactly 2 actions assigned:

-  - *min*: performed when the value of this axis is the lowest possible one,
-  - *max*: performed when the value of this axis is the highest possible one,

-- *buttons*: list of input device keys/buttons *evmapy* will monitor, each of which must have only a single *press* action assigned,
-- *grab*: set it to *true* if you want *evmapy* to become the only recipient of the events emitted by this input device.

-**NOTE:** Don't forget that a typical analog stick on a joypad consists of 2 axes (horizontal and vertical)!

-Each action has 3 parameters you can set (don't touch the rest unless you know what you're doing):
+- *actions*: actions to take in response to events; each action must have all of the following properties defined:

+  - *trigger*: value of the *name* property of the event which triggers this action (*:min* or *:max* suffix is required for axes),
+  - *hold*: if set to *true*, this action will only be triggered after keeping the key/button pressed or an analog stick tilted for 1 second; otherwise, it will be triggered immediately,
   - *type*:

     - *key*: event will be translated to a key press,
     - *exec*: event will cause an external program to be executed,

   - *target*:

     - if *type* is *key*: the key(s) to "press" (see ``/usr/include/linux/input.h`` for a list of valid values),
     - if *type* is *exec*: the command(s) to run,

-- *hold*: if set to *true*, this action will only be triggered after keeping the key/button pressed or an analog stick tilted for 1 second; otherwise, it will be triggered immediately.

-Each axis and button has 2 more properties:

-- *alias*: set it to whatever you want to (stay JSON compliant, though!),
+- *axes*: list of input device axes, each of which must have all of the following properties assigned:

+  - *name*: user-friendly name of this axis,
-- *code*: don't touch it (*evmapy* relies on it for proper functioning).
+  - *code*: don't touch it (*evmapy* relies on it for proper functioning),
+  - *min*: lowest possible value of this axis,
+  - *max*: highest possible value of this axis,

+  **NOTE:** Don't forget that a typical analog stick on a joypad consists of 2 axes (horizontal and vertical)!

+- *buttons*: list of input device keys/buttons, each of which must have all of the following properties assigned:

+  - *name*: see *axes*,
+  - *code*: see *axes*,

+- *grab*: if set to *true*, *evmapy* will become the only recipient of the events emitted by this input device.

 If all this sounds too complicated, here are some examples to clear things up: